 - Submitted MFC paperwork required for the interview packet

 Preliminary Fellowship is granted at the discretion of the MFC

 Final Fellowship requires additional years of experience and is also granted by the Ministerial Fellowship Committee

 1 Note: these requirements are subject to change.
-For the most current and complete details see http://www.uua.org/careers/ministers/becoming/preparatory-stages.
+For the most current and complete information, see Preparatory Stages of Becoming a Minister on the Unitarian Universalist Association website.